AidanG1/alphapoint/readme.md

 ## 🔮Decisions:<a name="decisions"></a>
 I created a REST API because it felt more practical.
 Although ethereum gas fees are constantly changing, accessing them at a specific point in time is still useful.
 Additionally, the main added functionality is to access gas averages over time which would not benefit from websockets.
+I decided to host with Deta and use Deta Base because it is very convenient.
+It was easy for me to set up and get working and provides a very simple way for people to host the project with no code required.

 ## 🤖Techstack:<a name="tech"></a>
 	- Node.js